WPMedia/feed-components/blocks/rss-feature-block/README.md

 itemDescription: jmespath for description mapping description.basic
 pubDate: date field defaults to display_date
 itemCategory: jmespath for category mapping headlines.basic
-includePromo: bool to include promo image
 includeContent: number of paragraphs to include 0-10, all

+includePromo: bool to include promo image imageTitle defaults to title imageCaption defaults to caption
+ImageCredits defaults to credits.by[].name

 ### Usage